 - Cavalier boot- a full slip in felt boot

 - Moccasins- Native American moccasins in tan leather were less common but available

 Men’s Socks and Garters

 Men’s socks lacked the stretchy knits and elastic blends of modern socks.
 Sock supporters helped them stay up until rubber or elastic started to be added to ribbing in 1929.
-They were called hose garters (socks were actually called hose in the 20s.)
-Made of leather or striped elastic that bound around the upper calf and clipped into the sock.
-It was trendy to have a matching set of sock garters and suspenders although both were rarely seen underneath men’s clothing.
+They were called hose garters (socks were actually called hose in the ’20s) and made of leather or striped elastic that bound around the upper calf and clipped into the sock.
+It was trendy to have a matching set of sock garters and suspenders, although both were rarely seen underneath men’s clothing.

 Learn more about the history of men’s socks.